100% online MSc Nursing Studies

 - Registered with NMC or equivalent

-- At least a UK 2.2 undergraduate Honours degree or UK Masters degree (or international equivalent)
+- At least a UK 2.2 undergraduate honours degree or UK master’s degree in nursing or a health-related discipline (or international equivalent)

-- A third-class or UK ordinary degree with 18 months relevant work experience.
+- A third-class or UK ordinary degree with 18 months of relevant work experience

 - Total course fees